springboardmentor112r-Agri/AI_CarAssistant/README.md

 - **Sign Up** — anyone can register (name, email, password, confirm)
 - Passwords hashed with SHA-256; user store in session state (swap to a DB for production)
 - Auto sign-in immediately after successful registration
-- Two seeded demo accounts for instant testing
-- **No role restrictions** — every authenticated user has full access to all features

 ---

 ### 📄 Tab 1 — Extract SLA